 The walking was easy, as the path stays close to the railway all the way to Bridge of Orchy, and apart from a brief shower in the morning, the weather was fine with some sunshine.
 The railway sweeps around in a 180 degree curve where it crosses a side valley, so we also paused here to photograph a couple of trains.

 We arrived at Bridge of Orchy shortly before 3 o'clock and checked into our accommodation, which was in the bunkhouse rather than the main part of the hotel.
-The bunkhouse has a number of basic but reasonably comfortable triple rooms (one of which we were in) and two dormitories.
-It also has a good, purpose-built, drying room.
+The bunkhouse had a number of basic but reasonably comfortable triple rooms (one of which we were in) and two dormitories.
+However, it has since been replaced by more (expensive) hotel rooms.
 [On subsequent visits to the area, I have stayed at the West Highland Way Sleeper bunkhouse on the station, which I can recommend].

 As it was only mid-afternoon, we decided to tackle one of the two mountains which overlook the village.
 The summits, separated by a col, looked invitingly close, and I was keen to claim my first Munro (Scottish mountain over 3000ft).
-The appearance was deceptive, and it was a relentlessly steep climb taking us two hours to reach the summit of Beinn an D˛thaidh (1004m, 3294ft).
+The appearance was deceptive, and it was a relentlessly steep climb taking us two hours to reach the summit of Beinn an Dòthaidh (1004m, 3294ft).
 It was worth it though, as there were superb views over Rannoch Moor from the top.
+[I have since climbed all the Munros, 282 in total]

 There is not much to Bridge of Orchy other than the hotel, a post office, a few cottages and the railway station, so it was in the hotel bar where we ate our dinner, a hearty 3-course meal as usual.
 Again, we recognised several other walkers in the bar, including the Staffordshire Ladies and the German Carpenter's Apprentice.